-Pennsylvania Students - Students receiving a Pennsylvania State Grant, administered by the Pennsylvania Higher Education Assistance Agency (PHEAA), who are enrolled in a semester where more credits are in web courses than credits in in-classroom based courses will not be eligible to receive any PA State Grant funds.
+Pennsylvania Students - Students receiving a Pennsylvania State Grant, administered by the Pennsylvania Higher Education Assistance Agency (PHEAA), who are enrolled in more online courses than in-classroom courses, will not be eligible to receive any PA State Grant funds.
 In addition, in order for hybrid or blended course credits to count as in-classroom, the online instruction component cannot exceed 50 percent of the combined online and in-classroom contact hours.
 The actual eligibility requirements can be found online at: www.pheaa.org/funding-opportunities/state-grant-program/prepare.shtml.